dfouhey/VLOGToolkit/Readme.md

 # Welcome to the VLOG Dataset!

 This repository contains useful tools for working with the VLOG dataset.
 We will be updating this with additional tools as time goes on.
+For the dataset itself, please see [http://people.eecs.berkeley.edu/~dfouhey/2017/VLOG/]

 Dependencies: